nicholasdower/marj/README.md

 ## Missing Features

 Marj does not provide the following features:
-- Automatic job execution - query and execute jobs wherever you like
+- Automatic job execution - query and execute jobs via `query` and `perform_now`
 - Concurrent job execution - use one thread or one thread per queue
-- Job timeouts - timeouts are easy to add to your job classes (see below)
+- Job timeouts - see below for a suggestion for how to add timeouts yourself
-- Observability - expose metrics via job callbacks (see below)
+- Observability - see below for a suggestion for hot so to expose metrics
-- A user interace - See [Mission Control](https://github.com/basecamp/mission_control-jobs)
+- Retention of discarded jobs - consider enabling infinite retries

 ## API